vemcjardim/calculadora-clt/README.md

 If gross salary pass more than a range, you must apply rates for each range, like this:

-Lets say a emploee makes 3000 BRL per month:
+Lets say a employee makes 3000 BRL per month:

 INSS:
 90.90  for Range 1 (1212 * 7.5%) +